 That is why – inside your Study Plan – you’ve got all your study readings divided into weeks and weekly lessons.

 The study lessons are listed for every reading in the left-hand menu of the STUDY view of your Study Plan.
-They tell you what to do step by step to get through with the readings (and readings are the study units given in your CFA Program curriculum).
+They tell you what to do step by step to get through the readings (and readings are the study units given in your CFA Program curriculum, now aka. modules).

 So, when you study: